teodik/webhook-test/README.md

-# webhook and pull rerquest test
+# webhook test and pull rerquest test
-tringer a build 4
+tringer a build

-pull request test
+pull requested and needs to commit